The Tax Disputes and Litigation Review: Portugal

 Exceptionally, an ex officio review of tax assessments is possible on the grounds of an assessing error imputable to the tax authorities, of serious or blatant injustice, or of duplication of tax, within extended deadlines of up to four years as of the assessment date.40

-Special regimes are available to non-resident taxpayers entitled to refunds of taxes withheld at source under double tax treaties or EU directives.
+Special regimes are available to non-resident taxpayers entitled to refunds of taxes withheld at source under double tax treaties or European Union Directives.
 The deadline to request such refunds is typically two years as of the assessment date or from when the legal requirements necessary for the refund to be due are met.41

 Finally, regarding VAT, there is a tax refund procedure for taxpayers established in Portugal within the normal VAT current account,42 which generally applies when the outstanding credit resulting from deducted input VAT exceeds €250.
 VAT taxpayers established in other EU Member States may request the refund of VAT borne in Portugal under the rules and procedure laid down pursuant to Council Directive 2008/9/EC of 12 February 2008.43